Los Angeles Disability Discrimination Attorney

 - Other modification that does not pose an undue hardship

-Why choose the Employee Rights Attorney Group to fight for your Disability Discrimination Rights
+Why Choose the Employee Rights Attorney Group to Fight for You

 Losing your job and employer provided medical benefits at your most vulnerable time is traumatizing.
 Our practice (Employee Rights Attorney Group) focuses exclusively on employee rights including the rights of the disabled.
 We limit our caseload to represent a few individuals at a time to remain available, supportive and provide compassionate representation to help you get back to a life you had.

-We generally encourage victims of disability discrimination to purse claims under California law in state court as opposed to under Federal law in Federal courts.
+We generally encourage victims of disability discrimination to purse claims under California employment disability protection laws in state court as opposed to under Federal law in Federal courts.
 California law is more protective of your right to continue working despite your disability.
 Under California law, the statute of limitations is three (3) years.
 However, we advise that you nonetheless act quickly.
 The longer you wait the harder it may be to shore up the necessary evidence.

 The types of compensation available in a disability discrimination case depends on your individual losses.
 For example, if you were denied a raise and promotion because of your disability, you may seek the difference in pay.
 If you were fired, you may also seek compensation for loss of salary and value of lost medical/retirement benefits.
 Victims often suffer from severe and pervasive emotional harm that requires treatment.
 Emotional harm damages are also available as well as injunctive relief intended to prevent the Corporation from continuing to mistreat the disabled.
 We will help you obtain the justice you deserve!